RiftCat/vridge-api/README.md

 * Removed async offset's pitch and roll axes.
 Old calls will discard pitch and roll data and only use yaw offset.
 [Discussion](https://github.com/RiftCat/vridge-api/issues/15).
 * When using reprojection-enabled device, rotational head tracking input will be discarded.
 External rotational data doesn't play well with devices expecting to use late reprojection based on their own sensor data.
+* Controllers will now disappear after 5 seconds without new data.
 * Deprecated OrientationMatrix as pose format.
 Added separate rotation quaternion and position vector instead.
 Removes ambiguity of pose matrix format and byte layout.
 Old format still works.
 * C# API client now multi-targets .NET Standard 2.0 and .NET Framework 4.7.